Best Laptops Under $500: Powerful Performance on a Budget

 The keyboard is comfortable to type on.
 It’s not amazing, but it’s not bad either.

-HP Notebook Laptop: Budget laptop with highest RAM and Storage
+HP Notebook Laptop: Budget laptop with the highest RAM and Storage

 HP Notebook Laptop, 15.6" HD Touchscreen, Intel Core i3-1115G4 Processor, 32GB RAM, 1TB PCIe SSD, Webcam, Type-C, HDMI, SD Card Reader, Wi-Fi, Windows 11 Home, Silver